sww1235/edc-mux-board/README.md

 the Codec.
 There will also be a P82B96 chip for I2C level conversion for "long" distance signalling.

-There will also be application specicifc hardware such as ptt signalling or volume control interpretation for headsets.
+There will also be application specific hardware such as ptt signalling or volume control interpretation for headsets.

 ### Radio Interface Board Example